Central Coast Council Administrator Rik Hart has come out strongly in favour of local government reform.

 Hart said this was further exacerbated by the State and or the Commonwealth providing capital grants but very few operational grants.

-For example, the Council has to pick up the long-term maintenance costs and depreciation of the new Terrigal Haven walkway, and for the new regional library in Gosford, once it is built.
+For example, the Council has to pick up the long-term maintenance costs and depreciation of the new Terrigal Haven walkway, and for the new regional library in Gosford once it is built.

 On top of that, the community expects new and improved infrastructure.

-“The net result is Council either applies to IPART for a special rate variation for a revenue increase in order to fund the depreciation and running costs or, in the majority of cases, it increases its backlog of infrastructure renewal – there are no ‘free lunches’,” Hart said.
+“The net result is Council either applies to IPART for a special rate variation for a revenue increase in order to fund the depreciation and running costs or in the majority of cases it increases its backlog of infrastructure renewal – there are no ‘free lunches’,” Hart said.

-“The IPART regulatory impact leads the community to believe that IPART controls councils’ expenditure instead of the community understanding their role in holding the governing body (mayor and councillors) and management to account, consistent with what occurs in the real world.
+“The IPART regulatory impact leads the community to believe that IPART controls Councils’ expenditure instead of the community understanding their role in holding the governing body (mayor and councillors) and management to account, consistent with what occurs in the real world.

 Hart said it made a nonsense of the 10-year plan to repay monies unlawfully used.

-Hart said the Bill had been introduced to simplify legislation and parts of it were good but it did have some “fish hooks” that a large majority of councils had seized upon.
+Hart said the Bill had been introduced to simplify legislation and parts of it were good, but it did have some “fish hooks” that a large majority of councils had seized upon.

 He said it highlighted the broader issues councils are continually faced with.

-He said some of the issues with the Bill included much of the detail being devolved to subordinate regulations or legislation, with no information provided on what those regulations would provide for.
+Hart said some of the issues with the Bill included much of the detail being devolved to subordinate regulations or legislation, with no information provided on what those regulations would provide for.